apache/gravitino/docs/apache-hive-catalog.md

 ### Schema properties

 Schema properties supply or set metadata for the underlying Hive database.
 The following table lists predefined schema properties for the Hive database.
-In addition, you can also define your own key-value pair properties, which can also be transmitted to the underlying Hive database.
+Additionally, you can define your own key-value pair properties and transmit them to the underlying Hive database.

 | Property name | Description                                                              | Default value                                                                           | Required | Since Version |
 |---------------|--------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|----------|---------------|